 It is also important to address any physical or mental health concerns that may be interfering with quality sleep.
 These include:

-- Depression and/or anxiety that produces worried and negative thoughts that can be hard to control and keep you up at night.
+- Depression and/or anxiety that produces worrisome thoughts that can impact sleep.

-- Sleep apnea, or interrupted breathing, is more common in those who are overweight or who have consumed alcohol prior to sleeping.
-It can cause sleep that feels restless and non-restorative.
+- Sleep apnea, or interrupted breathing, that can cause sleep that feels restless and non-restorative.

 - Heartburn or acid reflux.